|

 the role of administrator to accommodate more directly to the educational

-At first glance it would appear obvious that the administrative role
+be developed?
+At first glance it would appear obvious that the administrative

-and establish their own administrative processes, thus achieving an often expressed
+control and establish their own administrative processes, thus achieving

 The most encouraging sign on the horizon of Alaskan Native education